Pendraig/System-Inventory/System Inventory.txt

-﻿# System Inventory Script Overview
+<#

 # Ownership:

-# This script is the property of William John (Bill) Hamill.
+This script is the property of William John (Bill) Hamill.
 Unauthorized copying, distribution, or use of this script is prohibited.

 # Synopsis:

-# Collects detailed system inventory information, including GPU properties, storage capacity, Windows features, Server Roles, network adapters,
-# ISP details, antivirus details, PowerShell & .NET Framework versions, browser URL associations, critical/error events, and updates/hotfixes.
+Collects detailed system inventory information, including GPU properties, storage capacity, Windows features, Server Roles, network adapters, ISP details, antivirus details, PowerShell & .NET Framework versions, browser URL associations, critical/error events, and updates/hotfixes.
-# Designed to be shared as 'System Inventory.txt' and run in PowerShell ISE using the instructions below.
+Designed to be shared as 'System Inventory.txt' and run in PowerShell ISE using the instructions below.
-# Functional within PowerShell or VS Code Console when saved as a .ps1 file (e.g., System Inventory.ps1).
+Functional within PowerShell or VS Code Console when saved as a .ps1 file (e.g., System Inventory.ps1).

 # Instructions:

-# 1) Download this text file | Open with Notepad.
+1) Download this text file | Open with Notepad.
-# 2) Search for Windows PowerShell ISE | Right-click (Run as Administrator).
+2) Search for Windows PowerShell ISE | Right-click (Run as Administrator).

-#    Note: This script *must* be run as an administrator to work!
+    Note: This script *must* be run as an administrator to work!

-# 3) PowerShell ISE | View | Show Script Pane
+3) PowerShell ISE | View | Show Script Pane
-# 4) Notepad | Control + A to select all text, then Control + C to copy it.
+4) Notepad | Control + A to select all text, then Control + C to copy it.
-# 5) PowerShell ISE | Script Pane | Control + V to paste the copied text from Notepad.
+5) PowerShell ISE | Script Pane | Control + V to paste the copied text from Notepad.
-# 6) PowerShell ISE | File | Run.
+6) PowerShell ISE | File | Run.
 The results will be displayed on the screen and saved to your Downloads folder as "System Inventory - <ComputerName>.txt".

 # Disclaimer:

-# This script is provided "as is," without warranty of any kind.
+This script is provided "as is," without warranty of any kind.
 Use at your own risk.
-The author or distributor shall not be held liable
-# for any damage or issues arising from the use of this script.
+The author or distributor shall not be held liable for any damage or issues arising from the use of this script.

+#>

 # Define Error Handling, Line Breaks, Initialize Output File & Progress Bar